 Anxiety has always been a problem for me, I am a perfectionist and I have traditionally had some very negative thought patterns that allow me to spiral into long, crippling bouts of anxiety or panic attacks.

-- Remove toxic forces: this should have come first, however I have been in situations from which I wasn’t able to step away from without help.
+- Remove toxic forces: this should have come first, however I have been in situations from which I wasn’t able to step away without help.
 I knew they were hurting me, with specific people manipulating, gas lighting, playing on my weaknesses.
 I had to value myself before I could see what was going on and I had to ask for help in order to remove the toxic people/situations from my life.

 - A daily gratitude practice: Once my self worth was high enough to take positive action to keep me mentally and emotionally healthy I was able to start consistent gratitude practices.
 Five per morning as part of my morning routine.